PoulinConsulting/assignment-operator/assignment-operator.md

 ## For loops

-Everthing you've just learned about assignment and nested targets can be applied to for loops.
+Everything you've just learned about assignments and nested targets also applies to for loops.

 According to the [Language Reference](https://docs.python.org/3/reference/compound_stmts.html#the-for-statement)

->The `for` statement is used to iterate over the elements of a sequence (such as a string, tuple or list) or other iterable object:
+>The `for` statement is used to iterate over the elements of a sequence (such as a string, tuple or list) or other iterable objects:

 ### Grammar